githubixx/ansible-role-traefik-kubernetes/README.md

 # By default all tasks that needs to communicate with the Kubernetes
 # cluster are executed on your local host (127.0.0.1).
 But if that one
 # doesn't have direct connection to this cluster or should be executed
 # elsewhere this variable can be changed accordingly.
 traefik_delegate_to: 127.0.0.1

+# Shows the "helm" command that was executed if a task uses Helm to
+# install, update/upgrade or deletes such a resource.
+traefik_helm_show_commands: false

+# Without "action" variable defined this role will only render a file
+# with all the resources that will be installed or upgraded.
+The rendered
+# file with the resources will be called "template.yml" and will be
+# placed in the directory specified below.
+traefik_template_output_directory: "{{ '~/traefik/template' | expanduser }}"
 ```

 Usage